abmishra-1119/MERN-Learning/sep-24.md

 **Questions:**
 - Which array methods mutate and which don’t?
 - Why does `a === arr` return true, but `b === arr` doesn’t?

+**Answer:**
+- sort method it mutate because it does not return a new array it will change in the givven one.
+- Because it has the same reference value and the slice will return a array and does not change the actual one.